zscaler/terraform-provider-zpa/docs/data-sources/zpa_service_edge_group.md

 * `creation_time` - (string)
 * `geo_location_id` - (string)
 * `is_public` - (string)
+* `grace_distance_enabled`: Allows ZPA Private Service Edge Groups within the specified distance to be prioritized over a closer ZPA Public Service Edge.
+* `grace_distance_value`: Indicates the maximum distance in miles or kilometers to ZPA Private Service Edge groups that would override a ZPA Public Service Edge.
+* `grace_distance_value_unit`: Indicates the grace distance unit of measure in miles or kilometers.
+This value is only required if `grace_distance_enabled` is set to true.
+Support values are: `MILES` and `KMS`

 * `latitude` - (string) Latitude of the Service Edge Group.
 Integer or decimal.
 With values in the range of `-90` to `90`
 * `longitude` - (string) Longitude of the Service Edge Group.Integer or decimal.
 With values in the range of `-180` to `180`
 * `location` - (string) Location of the Service Edge Group.